yannanlu/role-ec2_launcher/README.md

 If the value of profile is set to _tower_, this role will assume AWS credentials are defined in the envrionment variables.
 So it will not use profile to select the account.

 The role requires boto and boto3 installed.
+It also requires Ansible 2.5+.

 ## Author
 Yannan Lu <yannanlu@yahoo.com>